beancount/docs/docs/24_beancount_design_doc.md

 Beancount accounts should be constrained to be of one of five types: Assets, Liabilities, Income, Expenses and Equity.
 The rationale behind this is to realize that all matters of counting can be characterized by being either permanent (Assets, Liabilities) or transitory (Income, Expenses), and that the great majority of accounts have a usual balance sign: positive (Assets, Expenses) or negative (Liabilities, Income).
 Given a quantity to accumulate, we can always select one of these four types of labels for it.

-Enforcing this makes it possible to implement reports of accumulates values for permanent accounts (balance sheet) and reports of changes of periods of time (income statement).
+Enforcing this makes it possible to implement reports of accumulated values for permanent accounts (balance sheet) and reports of changes of periods of time (income statement).
 Although it is technically possible to explicitly book postings against Equity accounts the usual purpose of items in that category is to account for past changes on the balance sheet (net/retained income or opening balances).

 These concepts of time and sign generalize beyond that of traditional accounting.
 Not having them raises difficult and unnecessary questions about how to handle calculating these types of reports.
 We simply require that you label your accounts into this model.
 I’ll admit that this requires a bit of practice and forethought, but the end result is a structure that easily allows us to build commonly expected outputs.